 Sometimes a minor issue can be resolved with a quick phone call or email.
 If you have the ability to do this and you feel that reaching out to this person directly will be the best approach, go for it.
 It all depends on how comfortable you are with this approach, how well you can take a tongue lashing without getting angry, and how good of a rapport you have with the reviewer.

 Sites like Yelp provide a way for business owners to reply directly to reviewers.
-Use this method for minor issues and thank that person for the input.
-Be genuine.
+Use this method for minor issues and be genuine in your response.

-Don’t ask them to take it down; that might seem too pushy and come off as sweeping things under the rug.
-Having them update their review lets other readers know how dedicated you are to your customers by letting them see a conflict resolution play out in full.
+Most of all, don’t ask them to take it down.
+This can feel pushy and come off as an attempt to sweep things under the rug.
+However, having them update their review lets others know you are dedicated to your customers as they see a conflict resolution play out in full.

 Step 4: Reply Publicly

-Sometimes you might not have the luxury of being able to reply offline and when that happens, your reply will be public.
+Sometimes you might not have the luxury of being able to reply offline.
+When that happens, your reply will be public.
 This is both good and bad.

 Public replies can be bad because they can easily trigger the reviewer to continue to reply in an even worse manner.
 Some people don’t want a resolution and you can’t fix that.
 That’s why it’s important to decide if the reviewer is just letting off steam or if there’s a valid complaint that needs addressing.